Skip to content

 • IP Firewall configured under PPAC → Environment → Settings → Privacy + Security → IP firewall with corporate egress CIDRs (proxy / VPN egress IPs, not user RFC1918 ranges unless they actually egress directly).

-• IP Firewall mode set to Audit only during rollout, then switched to Enforce after at least one full business cycle of audit review.
+• IP Firewall mode set to Audit only during rollout, then switched to Enforce after at least one full business cycle of audit review and a documented allowlist signoff.

 • IP-address-based cookie binding enabled under the same blade; reverse-proxy IPs and forwarded-for headers configured if applicable.